linux-kdevops/kdevops-history/playbooks/roles/libvirt_user/README.md

     default this is set to False.
   * only_verify_user: set to False by default.
 This will ensure that we do the handy work to do what is needed to enable your user to run libvirt as a regular user.
-Typical recommended use of this ansible role is to run with the default of this set to False, and then a second time with this set to True to verify if you need to log out and back in.
+Typical recommended use of this Ansible role is to run with the default of this set to False, and then a second time with this set to True to verify if you need to log out and back in.